CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Telemetry.md

 ## <h>nv set system telemetry platform-stats class transceiver-info state</h>

-Enables and disables the export of transceiver metrics through the Prometheus Client library in Prometheus metric format using a pull-based model.
-The switch presents the metrics to the local HTTP port.
-The telemetry collector is responsible for extracting the metrics and exporting them to clients.
+Enables and disables the export of transceiver temperature and power metrics.

 You can specify `enabled` or `disabled`.